 1) Climb the Towers of Cuenca’s New Cathedral

 Cuenca’s Cathedral de la Inmaculada is a centerpiece of the city that is commonly referred to as the New Cathedral.
-Although construction began in 1885, the cathedral was not completed until nearly a century later (1975), which made it the “new cathedral.”
-The New Cathedral’s signature blue domes have defined Cuenca’s skyline ever since.
+Although construction began in 1885, the cathedral was not completed until nearly a century later (1975).
+That’s why it’s referred to as the “new cathedral.”
+The cathedral’s signature blue domes have defined Cuenca’s skyline ever since.

 A visit inside this grand Catholic church is a must-do while visiting Cuenca.
-The New Cathedral is among some of the largest churches in South America and the massive interior is said to be able to fit over 9,000 church-goers.
+The New Cathedral is among some of the largest churches in South America.
+The massive interior is said to be able to fit over 9,000 church-goers.
 Cuenca’s New Cathedral is easily accessible and open to the public, as faithful Cuencanos pop in throughout the day to worship.

-As long as visitors are dressed modestly and service isn’t going on, don’t hesitate to quietly explore the cathedral’s vast interior, full of marble and stained glass.
-Take a look at the gold leaf-covered altar, find the wooden replica of the cathedral, and perhaps even consider lighting a candle.
+As long as visitors are dressed modestly and service isn’t going on, don’t hesitate to quietly explore the New Cathedral’s vast interior.
+You’ll find plenty of marble and stained glass to admire.
+Take a look at the gold leaf-covered altar.
+Also, find the wooden replica of the cathedral (towards the front right, facing the altar).
+Perhaps even consider lighting a candle.

 But don’t stop there.
 Many visitors don’t realize that it’s possible to climb up the towers of the Cathedral!
 There’s a small ticket booth just as you enter the cathedral’s northern (right-side) entrance that grants access to a narrow spiral staircase.